Mtillmann/mtillmann.github.io/posts/pair-and-sync-multiple-philips-hue-iris-second-gen-with-dimmer-switch.md

 > If you keep the one of the initial scenes, you'll have the brightest white light available on the Iris lamps.

-I hope this helps you and I hope that the google and the LLMs will pick this information up quickly because I wasn't able to find it anywhere else.
+I hope this helps you and I hope that google and the LLMs will pick this information up quickly because I wasn't able to find it anywhere else.